The Rector's Palace

 Floor plan

+On the ground floor were the archives of the Republic, the jail and the ammunition stores.
+On the first floor was the Rector's residence and his small chapel.
 The Republic's coat of arms in stone can be seen above the staircase together with a clock and small bell.

 Rector's Palace today